-Since January 1, 1996, the Company has paid an aggregate amount of approximately \$443,000 to Lindsay Associates for architectural services provided at arms-length in the ordinary course of business in connection with the redesign of the Company's headquarters.
+Since the beginning of the 1997 fiscal year, the Company paid an aggregate amount of approximately \$524,000 to Lindsay Associates for architectural services provided at arms-length in the ordinary course of business principally in connection with the redesign of the Company's headquarters.
 Lindsay Boutros-Ghali, an architect, is the principal of Lindsay Associates and the spouse of Adam Klein, an executive officer of the Company.

-Since December 30, 1996, the Company has paid an aggregate amount of approximately \$61,000 to Heidrick & Struggles, an executive recruitment firm, pursuant to an agreement entered into at arms-length in the ordinary course of business.
+Since the beginning of the 1997 fiscal year, the Company has paid an aggregate amount of approximately \$184,000 to Heidrick & Struggles, an executive recruitment firm, pursuant to an agreement entered into at arms-length in the ordinary course of business.
 Mr. Thomas Rosenwald is a principal of Heidrick & Struggles and a brother of E. John Rosenwald, Jr., a director of the Company.

-In connection with an unsolicited business combination proposal publicly announced by a third party in January 1996, the Company retained a subsidiary of The Bear Stearns Companies, Inc. to assist the Company in evaluating the proposal.
-E. John Rosenwald, Jr., a director of the Company, is a director and Vice Chairman of The Bear Stearns Companies, Inc.
+The Bear Stearns Companies, Inc. provides investment banking and related services to the Company.
+E. John Rosenwald, Jr., a director of the Company, is a director and Vice Chairman of the Bear Stearns Companies, Inc.